carlos-cuns/Parallel-Program-2/README.md

 ### Strategy

-To keep maximum order and a sure method that everyone will see the vase, the guests came up with the following strategy (#3):
+To keep maximum order and a sure method that everyone will see the vase, the guests came up with following strategy 3.

 ### Advantages / Disadvantages